f18bc/Tetris/README.md

 # Tetris

-A very simple tetris game, download it and click start.html to play it!
+A very simple tetris game, download it and index.html to play it!